-8 CONCLUSIONS
+8 Conclusions

 In this paper, we have extended a fault-tolerant link-state routing protocol in the Internet.
 This approach trades optimality for low overhead.
 A shortest path is maintained as long as it does not contain a faulty link; otherwise, the faulty link is replaced by a shortest restoration path and the cost increase of the resultant path is upper bounded by the cost difference between the shortest restoration path and the faulty link.
-Our approach is based on the premise that link faults are bidirectional.
-Therefore, instead of constructing two unidirectional restoration paths (one from each end node of a faulty link), one bidirectional restoration path is constructed.
-The simulation results show that the proposed approach has much less message overhead and faster converging speed compared with the existing ones, including the Narvaez et al. unidirectional restoration path protocol, the Garcia-Luna-Aceves and Behrens source-tree protocol, and the traditional link-state protocol.
+Our approach is based on the premise that link faults are bi-directional.
+Therefore, instead of constructing two uni-directional restoration paths (one from each end node of a faulty link), one bi-directional restoration path is constructed.
+The simulation results show that the proposed approach has much less message overhead and faster converging speed compared with the existing ones, including the Narvaez' uni-directional restoration path protocol, the J. J. Garcia-Luna-Aceves's source-tree protocol, and the traditional link-state protocol.